IBM-Cloud/sql-query-clients/docs/source/sql_query.rst

 * `per_min`, or `PT1M`: per every minute
 * `per_5min`, or `PT5M`: per every 5 minute

-It supports using either
+In general, a valid value to `granularity` should follow the convention

 * 'per_[x]sec' and 'per_[x]min' with x is divisible by 60.
 * ISO 8601 duration standard

-Such transformed data is then copied and save into a new location (the time-series data source), which is specified by
+The transformed data is then copied and save into a new location (the time-series data source), which is specified by

 * `cos_out`: COS URL (stored as PARQUET)
 * `num_objects`: split into multiple objects or